How to Apply

 - Statement of Motivation.
 Identify your preferred project and explain why it interests you and how your current qualifications and skills map onto the requirements for that choice of project.

 - English Language.
-Generally, if you are from an EU country other than the UK, and wish to be considered for a Fees Only award (see NERC eligibility requirements above), you may need to meet the English language requirements (e.g., IELTS/TOEFL).
+Generally, if you are from an EU country other than the UK, you may need to meet the English language requirements (e.g., IELTS/TOEFL).

 - Academic References.
 Before we can give full consideration to your application, we will need a minimum of two strong academic references.
 These can be submitted with your application if they are signed, or alternatively, they can be emailed directly by the referee to email@example.com.